Nike and Adidas square off for Brazil World Cup in ongoing brand battle

-FRANKFURT When football teams battle for the World Cup in Brazil next year, another fight for global supremacy will be played out on the pitches - between Adidas and Nike.
+FRANKFURT Dec 6 In Brazil's World Cup stadiums next summer, soccer teams from around the globe will battle for the famous golden trophy.

-In the next round of their tussle to be the world's biggest sports brand there is everything to play for.
+At the same time, another fight for global supremacy will be taking place - as Adidas takes on Nike in the next round of their tussle to be the world's biggest sports brand.

 Nike currently owns 14.6 percent of the global sporting goods market to Adidas' 11.4 percent, and is whittling away at the German brand's No. 1 position in Europe.
 Adidas held 13.2 percent of the western European sporting goods market in 2012 to Nike's 12.4 percent, according to Euromonitor data.